vikumkbv/broapi/README.md

 # Broapi

 ## Description
-Broapi is a simple AWS API power via lambda function to return a broname.
+Broapi is a simple AWS API powered via AWS Lambda Function to return a broname.

 ## Contribution
 ### Hacktoberfest 2019